Environmental Protection

 Efforts to prevent global warming are critical.
 Nippon Soda participates in the Keidanren Carbon Neutrality Action Plan, a voluntary action plan promoted by Keidanren (Japan Business Federation).
 Under the action plan, we are promoting energy saving to achieve the greenhouse gas (GHG) emissions reduction targets.

-We have also set medium- to long-term reduction targets, aiming to reduce the Group’s GHG emissions by more than 20% by FY 2026 (compared with FY 2014) and more than 30% by FY 2031 (compared with FY 2014).
+We have also set medium- to long-term reduction targets, aiming to reduce the Group’s GHG emissions by 20% or more by FY 2026/3 (compared with FY 2014/3), reduce Scope 1 and 2 emissions by 42% or more and Scope 3 emissions by 25% or more by FY 2031/3 (compared with FY 2023/3), and achieve net-zero Scope 1, 2, and 3 emissions by FY 2051/3.

 Reduction of energy consumption and greenhouse gas emissions